My Immortal (song): Composition

-"My Immortal"'s words were originally written by Moody from fiction and the song's composition was made by Moody and Lee.
-Moody and Lee wrote the song when they were 16 and 15, respectively, and the bridge was later added by Lee.
-The fictional lyrics of the song refer to a spirit that haunts the memory of a grieving loved one, according to MTV.
-Lee considers it "Ben [Moody]'s song".
-She said he writes from the point of view of a "storyteller", while she wrote from her own feelings and experiences.
+The song's lyrics were originally written by Moody from fiction and the music written by Lee on piano when they were 15, after which Lee added the bridge.
+The lyrics refer to a spirit that haunts the memory of a grieving loved one, according to MTV.
+Lee considered it Moody's song as he wrote the lyrics.
+She contributed "a little bit" to the lyrics, but does not connect with the song as it does not have personal meaning to her.

+The earliest known demo of the song was a home-recording by Lee and Moody that solely featured Lee's vocals and piano and slightly different lyrics.
+It was intended to be included on their 1998 Evanescence EP but was cut before the EP's release.
+The song was re-recorded for their 2000 demo album, Origin.
+A version of the song is also featured on the 2003 EP, Mystary.

 "My Immortal" is a piano power ballad.
 John Bean of The Providence Journal called it a "gothic ballad".
 Michael Clark of the Houston Chronicle viewed it as "goth-meets-pop", and MTV described it as a "delicate, heartfelt ballad".
 A writer for IGN said "My Immortal" is thematically a song of pain and despair".
-Lee's vocals are accompanied by a simple piano and some "symphonic dressings".
-According to the sheet music published by Alfred Music Publishing on the website Musicnotes.com, the song is set in common time and performed in slow and free tempo of 80 beats per minute.
+Lee's vocals on the album song are accompanied by a simple piano and some "symphonic dressings".
+According to the sheet music published by Alfred Music Publishing on the website Musicnotes.com, the song is set in common time and performed in slow and free tempo of 80 beats per minute in the key of A major (F-sharp minor for the chorus).
 Lee's vocal range for the song runs from the low musical note of A3 to the high note of C♯5.